 {"database_list":[{"Name":"default"},{"Name":"ishikawa"},{"Name":"iwasa"},{"Name":"qsdemo_dev"},{"Name":"qsdemo_iot"},{"Name":"qsdemo_sandbox"},{"Name":"quick_workshop"}],"count":7}

-We were able to verify "viewing the catalog," which serves as the entry point for data analysis, through a tool call via natural language.
+I was able to verify "viewing the catalog"—the entry point for data analysis—through a natural language tool call.

 Step7: Registering the MCP Connector in Amazon Quick

-Select Connectors, then select Model Context Protocol under the Create for your team tab.
+Select Connectors, then select Model Context Protocol from the Create for your team tab.

 20260522-amazon-bedrock-agentcore-with-amazon-quick-4